PKM-er/Pkmer-Docs/02-知识管理基础/Markdown/Markdown.md

 [^1]: This is the first footnote.

-[^bignote]: Here's one with multiple paragraphs and code.
+[^2]: Here's one with multiple paragraphs and code.